sensu/sensu-docs-legacy/source/docs/0.17/installation-overview.md

 # Introduction

 The purpose of this guide is to help new Sensu users get up and running with a basic Sensu installation.
-This guide is not intended to provide instruciton for deploying Sensu into "production" environments.
+At the conclusion of this guide, you - the user - should have a single server running all of the Sensu services, their dependencies, and a running Sensu client; optionally, this guide also provides instructions for getting Sensu client installed and running on one or more remote machines.
+This guide is not intended to provide instruction for deploying Sensu into "production" environments.
 Production deployment strategies will be provided at the conclusion of the guide.

 ## Objectives